supabase-community/supabase-graphql-example/README.md

 - Profile belongs to auth.users
 - Post
 - Comment belongs to Post and Profile
-- UpVote belongs to Post
+- Vote belongs to Post (can have a direction of UP/DOWN)

-- DownVole belongs to Post
+- direction enum is "UP" or "DOWN"

 See: `./data/db/schema.sql`